Wilfred/mustache.el/README.md

 ## Changelog

+* v0.10 Whitespace sensitive now matches the mustache spec in more cases
 * v0.9 Fixed rendering of `{{#blocks}}` when the context value is a hash table.
 * v0.8 Removed dependency on `with-namespace` in favour of internal